-Jaime Wirth, one of the masterminds behind the pub revival group formerly known as Drink n Dine (now called International Worldwide), has been snapping up iconic properties like he’s leading in Monopoly.
+Jaime Wirth, one of the masterminds behind the pub revival group formerly known as Drink n Dine (now called International Worldwide), has been snapping up iconic properties like he’s leading Monopoly.

-Image credit: Ramos Varela.
+Image credit: Nick Hill.